Best Page Speed Tools for 2019

 Source.
 When you run your report, you’ll be presented with a PageSpeed score and a YSlow score.
 It’s okay if you notice significant differences in the rating because they are based on different metrics.

 WebPageTest.org is another powerful page speed tool.
 You’ll have to choose a server testing location here, too.
-What makes this tool different is you’ll be able to select the browser you want to test in, so you can see how your website performs in Chrome vs. Firefox or Safari – which is a good option when your analytics show that the majority of your audience favors a specific browser.
+What makes this tool different is you’ll be able to select the browser you want to test in, so you can see how your website performs in Chrome vs. Firefox or Safari – which is a good option when your analytics show that most of your audience favors a specific browser.

 Advanced settings allow you to change the connection speed in your test – and if you want to see how long it takes to load on mobile, you choose 3G.
-While many phones operate on 4G, the coverage isn’t as widely available and once data runs out, speeds slow to 2G or 3G, so it’s a good idea to know how your site performs at those speeds, too.
+While many phones operate on 4G, the coverage isn’t as widely available, and once data runs out, speeds slow to 2G or 3G, so it’s a good idea to know how your site performs at those speeds, too.

-With this report, you’ll get a series of letter grades, A-F, rather than a number on a zero to 100 scale like with other tools.
+With this report, you’ll get a series of letter grades, A-F, rather than a number on a zero to 100 scale, like with other tools.
 You’ll receive different grades for: